Biography of Raoul Brienne II Count of Eu II Count Guînes 1315-1350

 In 1340 Raoul Brienne II Count of Eu II Count Guînes (age 25) and Catherine Countess Eu and Guînes (age 16) were married.
 He the son of Raoul Brienne I Count of Eu I Count Guînes and Jeanne Melo Countess Eu and Guines.

-In 1344 [his father] Raoul Brienne I Count of Eu I Count Guînes was killed in a tournament at Paris [Map].
+On 19th January 1344 [his father] Raoul Brienne I Count of Eu I Count Guînes was killed in a tournament at Paris [Map].
 His son Raoul (age 29) succeeded II Count Eu, II Count Guînes. [his wife] Catherine Countess Eu and Guînes (age 20) by marriage Countess Eu, Countess Guînes.

 Chronicle of Jean le Bel Chapter 86.
 Now I wish to recount what happened in France not long after the town of Saint-Jean-d'Angély was surrendered and retaken.
 The Count of Eu and of Guînes (age 35), who was also Constable of France, and who was so courteous and gracious in every way, loved and esteemed by great lords, knights, ladies, and damsels, and by all people as much in England as in France, had arranged his ransom with King Edward for the sum of 60,000 écus, and had received permission to return to France to finish paying the said amount, or else to return to the king's prison on a certain day, as he had sworn on his faith to do.

 When he had returned to France, he went straight to King John, of whom he believed he was greatly loved, as indeed he had been—before John became king.
-So he bowed and greeted him humbly, thinking he would be warmly welcomed and greatly honored, because he had been abroad in prison for the sake of the kingdom.
+So he bowed and greeted him humbly, thinking he would be warmly welcomed and greatly honoured, because he had been abroad in prison for the sake of the kingdom.

 King John led him alone into a chamber and said to him: "Look at this letter—have you ever seen it anywhere else but here?"
 The Constable was said to be greatly astonished when he saw the letter.
 When the king saw his reaction, he said: "Ah, wicked traitor!
 You have truly deserved death and you shall not escape it, by my father's soul!"